 xxv) Book reviews is an online job you can take to assist book writers understand the impact and effectiveness of their work.

-xxvi) Sign up with Survey Farms like, Opinion Outpost and you will be able to participate in online surveys regarding new products and services.
+xxvi) Sign up with Survey Farms like, Opinion Outpost or Survey Spot. and you will be able to participate in online surveys regarding new products and services.
 Earn Cash and other rewards for your time.
 Although you’ll not earn loads of cash, but you may cover your week-end expenditures easily.
+Here is a list of best survey sites.

 xxvii) Take the job of a teacher.
 Check with your teachers or college employees if they need a private tutor for their children.